Badajoz

 Strength of the French garrison was 5003.

-if you would like to see more pictures before we can get round to posting them or more info please send us an email and we will see what we have.
+If you would like to see more pictures before we can get round to posting them or more info please send us an email and we will see what we have.